mcmtilman/SwiftPuLP/Sources/SwiftPuLP/Documentation.docc/HelperFunctions.md

     let x = (0..<100).map { i in Variable("x\(i)", domain: .binary) }
     let constraint = Function.sum(x) == 1
     ```

+* The ``Function/sum(_:)-4nffd`` function converts a sequence of linear functions into a linear function summing the variables.

+    The following example creates the constraint that one and only one of 100 binary variables should have value 1.

 ### Iterating over pairs of sequences